yvonnw/nodeproject/webServer/readMe.txt

 [Feature list - caddon branch]:

+[2017_12_22]
+return master and and another way to find protential preference are done and pass test. just find way to return query results for recommanded tasks, test is needed.

 [2017_12_21]
 Potential preference following prepositions(with, on of and etc) can be picked out, and pass test.